matthew-brett/teaching/fourier_no_ei.rst

     >>> print(X[1])
     (9.02170725475-3.70356074953j)

-This confirms our calculation gives the same result as the DFT, but isn't very revealing.
+This confirms our calculation gives the same result as numpy's DFT, but isn't very revealing.

 Let's make another input vector $\vec{v}$ that is a cosine at the same frequency as $\vec{c^1}$.
 Start with $\vec{v} = \vec{c^1}$.